Posted on 3/9/2015 in Business and Strategy

 - Target your best eCommerce customers based on their spending amounts and habits so that you can cater to them and find more of them.

-In addition, there are two Advanced criteria based on Conditions and Sequences that lets you include multiple user conditions, multiple visit conditions or a combination of the two, measuring the impact of a single session behavior on long term behavior of a user.
+In addition, there are two Advanced criteria based on Conditions and Sequences that lets you include multiple user conditions, multiple visit conditions, or a combination of the two, measuring the impact of a single session behavior on the long term behavior of a user.
 How might you apply that?
 An example might be to find out if a landing page or blog is driving more sales and revenue.
 Sequence segments show how two actions (concurrent or separate) impact behavior between visits or within a single visit.
 A good example is a user who starts the checkout process but does not complete it therefore did not make the purchase.

 With this information, you can create a potential purchaser segment for developing a remarketing campaign to increase completion success using promotions, coupons, and the like.
 This segment matches users who viewed product-detail pages, clicked Add To Cart, but never viewed the order-confirmation page that is always displayed at the end of an order, indicating that their orders were never completed.